 GI Bill® Benefits

 The GI Bill® is an education benefit earned by members of Active Duty, Selected Reserve and National Guard Armed Forces and their families.
 Eligibility for veteran and dependent education benefits is determined by the U.S. Department of Veterans Affairs (VA).
-GI Bill® benefits can cover a percentage of tuition and mandatory fees based on the length of active duty service as determined by the VA.
+GI Bill® benefits percentage, type, and coverage are based on the length of active-duty service as determined by the VA.

 If you are considering UT Austin and have general questions about your veteran education benefits, contact us for assistance.
 Our Veterans’ and Dependents’ Education Benefits booklet provides more information about VA benefits at the University.